abhinav/git-spice/doc/src/setup/auth.md

 ### Personal Access Token

+**Supported by** :simple-github: :simple-gitlab:

-To use a Personal Access Token with git-spice, you will generate a Personal Access Token on GitHub and enter it in the prompt.
+To use a Personal Access Token with git-spice, you will generate a Personal Access Token on the website and enter it in the prompt.

 ```freeze language="terminal"